-Farm to Table Restaurants
+Everything You’ve Ever Wondered About Farm to Table Restaurants

 Meal Plan

-farm to table restaurant
+from farm to table

 The first time I went to a true farm to table restaurant, I was on vacation and didn’t even know I was in a farm to table establishment.
 All I desired was some relaxation, fun, and of course, good food.
 I ordered from a menu that impressed me with its unique offerings, especially the variety of less common vegetables.

 I ordered a salad and a vegetarian main course.
 When that salad arrived, it was nothing short of stunningly beautiful and oh so generous.
 It could have been my whole meal!
-Before me rested a bounty of freshly picked baby greens and other raw veggies including, oh yes, sweet, tender, pea shoots.
+Before me rested a bounty of freshly picked baby greens and other raw veggies including, oh yes, sweet, tender pea shoots.

 After I regained my composure, I asked the waiter what this restaurant did to create such incredible salads.
-His reply, “We have our own garden just down the hill.
+His reply, “Oh, it goes from farm to table.
+We have our own garden just down the hill.
 Everything is picked fresh right before we serve it.”
-I loved my main entree a lot too, but oh, that salad!
-From then on, I was a fan of fresh-picked and locally sourced foods.
-After all, what is farm to table if not synonymous with fresh, delicious food?
+I loved my main entree too, but oh, that salad!
+From then on, I was a fan of fresh-picked, locally sourced foods.

-farm to table foods close to home
+farm to table meaning

-When opting for out-of-season produce, many products have to be shipped across the country or even the world.
+When opting for out-of-season produce, many products have to be shipped across the country or even around the world.
 As time ticks on, the flavors and nutrient qualities diminish.
 More sobering is the vast amount of transportation fuel used in these shipping processes.

 Unsustainable agricultural practices, food loss, and food waste are huge contributors to greenhouse gas emissions.
 The compounded environmental impact of moving food all around the planet is still an unknown quantity.